5 Steps to Heal Her Pain: How a Fatherless Daughter Can Move On From a Dad's Rejection

 Isn't it pathetic how we waste so much time on certain people and in the end they prove that they weren't even worth a second of it?— Anonymous

-Now, after a lifetime of silently shouldering the burden of our father's abandonment, we need to let it go.
-We need to finally understand that our dad's neglect of us doesn't define who we are in the here-and-now.
+After a lifetime of silently shouldering the burden of our father's abandonment, we need to finally let it go.
+We need to understand at long last that our dad's neglect of us doesn't define who we are in the here-and-now.
 We no longer want it to hold us back from experiencing all the joys that life has to offer.
-Too many of us fatherless daughters (myself included) have struggled with addictions, depression, anxiety, troubled relationships, poor self-esteem, and an inability to trust.
+Too many of us fatherless daughters have struggled with addictions, depression, anxiety, troubled relationships, poor self-esteem, and an inability to trust.

 I battled “father hunger,” a craving for a loving dad, that led to yo-yo dieting, an eating disorder, obesity, and obsessive-compulsive behaviors centered around food.
 Day after day I was tortured by an existence focused on eating or trying not to eat.
 When I finally understood that I was trying to fill up the emptiness in my heart left by my dad, I was able to stop thinking about food and find relief.

 This only came about, though, because I did the hard work to heal.
 I continue to do so each and every day.
-It's too easy to fall back into the role of victim—the poor, pitiful fatherless girl—and use that as an excuse for not striving and succeeding.
-Here are five ways fatherless daughters can move on from their dad's rejection and lead a happy, meaningful life.
+It's easy to fall back into the role of victim—the poor, pitiful fatherless girl—and use that as an excuse for not striving and succeeding.
+If we make ourselves a priority and work through these five steps, we fatherless daughters can move on from our dad's rejection and lead a happy, meaningful life:

-1. React Objectively to Your Father's Rejection, Not Emotionally
+1. Look at Your Father's Rejection Objectively, Not Emotionally

 My father, for instance, was born to German immigrant farmers who were stoic, stern, no-nonsense people who worked hard and showed little emotion.
 I never saw my dad have a loving exchange with his parents nor his sister.
 He grew up believing that a father's role was limited to providing for his family financially.
 I'm sure he never gave the emotional component of parenting a second thought.
 Knowing this made me realize his coldness wasn't caused by me but was a product of his upbringing.
 I wasn't unlovable; he was incapable of loving.